Confession: I Haven’t Used Toothpaste In Five Years

 Is it possible to remain cavity-free without fluoride?
 Great question.
 According to Dr. Hardy Limeback, DDS, PhD, who has served as head of the Department of Preventive Dentistry at the University of Toronto and president of the Canadian Association for Dental Research, “You can get perfectly healthy teeth with resistant enamel without having any kind of fluoride exposure.” (source)

 Glycerin is used in almost all toothpastes because it helps create a pasty texture and prevents it from drying out.
 Though it’s non-toxic and I love to use it in homemade beauty formulas, glycerin is not something I want in my mouth.
 Why?
 Because it coats the teeth in a way that prevents normal tooth remineralization.
 Though most of us were raised to believe that minerals cannot be returned to the structure of the tooth itself, there is good data suggesting that it can.
-If the concept of remineralization is new to you, I recommend you check out this post from Wellness Mama.

 Sodium Lauryl Sulfate (SLS)

 SLS is a foaming agent and detergent that is commonly used in toothpaste, shampoo, and other products used to do things like, um, degrease car engines.
 Why should we avoid it?
 Though some people have concerns that it may be an estrogen mimicker, I’d say the most obvious and substantiated reason is that it increases gum inflammation and mouth ulcers.
 According to a study conducted the Department of Oral Surgery & Oral Medicine in Oslo, Norway, individuals who used a toothpaste containing SLS suffered from more ulcers (canker sores) than those who used an SLS-free toothpaste. (source)